Convexity of multiplicities of filtrations on local rings: Introduction

 \begin{remark}[Relation to work of Cutkosky] Cutkosky proved a version of the equality part of Corollary \ref{cor:Minkowski} in the special case when $\fa_\bullet$ and $\fb_\bullet$ are \emph{bounded} filtrations \cite[Definition 1.3]{Cut21}, which roughly means that their integral closure is induced by a finite collection of divisorial valuations \cite[Theorem 1.6]{Cut21}.
 For such filtrations, the integral closure and saturation agree by Lemma \ref{lem:valuative ideals sat}.
 Thus, Corollary \ref{cor:Minkowski} may be viewed as a generalization of the latter result.
 Similarly, Theorem \ref{thm:characterization for sequences with equal volume} may be viewed as a generalization of \cite[Theorem 1.4]{Cut21}. \end{remark}

 This paper is organized as follows: In Section \ref{sec:prelim}, we recall definitions and basic facts concerning filtrations, valuations, and multiplicities.
 In Section \ref{sec:saturation}, we introduce the saturation of a filtration and prove Theorem \ref{thm:characterization for sequences with equal volume}.
 In Section \ref{sec:multandgeodesics}, we define the geodesic between two filtrations and prove Theorem \ref{thm:main theorem}.
 In Section \ref{sec:proof}, we deduce Corollaries \ref{cor:convexityofvolume}, \ref{cor:uniqueness of minimizer}, and \ref{cor:Minkowski} as consequences of results in the previous two sections.
+In Section \ref{sec:global}, we discuss relations between the results in this paper and global results in the K-stability literature.
 The appendix of the paper is devoted to an alternate proof of a special case of Theorem \ref{thm:main theorem} using the theory of Okounkov bodies.